 Snapshots from models of (tectonic plate) subduction zones (left) and paleotopography (right) in Australia using AuScope-enabled Underworld and Badlands software (Images courtesy of Dr Rebecca Farrington (left) and Dr Tristan Salles (right))

-Dr James Cleverly reflects on implications for ecosystem scientists and data providers:
+Dr James Cleverly reflects on the environmental research impact for ecosystem scientists and data providers:

 “Advances in earth systems observations, science and modelling support the global communities.
 Conversations amongst data providers, modellers and remote sensing scientists are essential for identifying which measures are essential for models and which can be obtained with certainty.